syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/items.md

 ## Adding opposite content

 You can add additional information to each Timeline item, by using the [oppositeContent](../api/timeline#items#oppositeContent) property which is positioned opposite to the item content.
-Similar to the `content` property you can define `string` and `function` as contents to the oppositeContent.
+Similar to the `content` property you can define `string` or `function` as contents to the oppositeContent.

 {% if page.publishingplatform == "typescript" %}